 - If you are informed that you may have COVID-19 by the Returnee/Contact Counseling Center, you can get a special "Returnee/Contact Outpatient" referral.
 Follow the instructions of the center, wear a mask and avoid using public transportation.
-Go see a doctor. - If you consult the Returnee/Contact Counseling Center and are identified as a close contact of an infected person, or if you have a confirmed COVID-19 infection and are a student, please contact Student Activities and Support, Student Affairs Office.
+Go see a doctor. - If you consult the Returnee/Contact Counseling Center and are identified as a close contact of an infected person, or if you have a confirmed COVID-19 infection and are a student, please contact the Student Support and Community Outreach OfficeStudent Activities and Support, Student Affairs Office.
 Faculty members and staff should report to the General Affairs and Planning, General Affairs and Planning Office by phone.